Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

 5. Click the **Settings** button to open the Terminal Settings view.

-6. Verify the port details in the device manager.
+6. Verify the port details in the Windows Device Manager.

     UART-0 terminal corresponds to COM port with Interface-0.
 For this example, UART-0 terminal is set by default, so for the COM port,